 Learn how to teach critical transferable skills to college students using a cultural approach to skills, teaching, and learning

+Check out these articles about Dr. Hora’s online skills course with insights from previous learners particularly from faculty in HBCUs and international universities, and problems with the current skills and career readiness discourse.
 In 2023 these online courses are being re-designed for release through the UW-Madison Division of Continuing Studies and EdX.
 In addition, Dr. Hora will be offering free 1-hour workshops on these topics for the general public.
 The workshops are designed specifically for postsecondary educators and administrators, but the material is also applicable to K-12 educators and workplace trainers.
-The 1-hour interactive workshop that will include short 5-minute mini-lectures followed by hands-on activities, and opportunities for Q&A.
+The 1-hour interactive workshop will include short, 5-minute mini-lectures followed by hands-on activities, and opportunities for Q&A.

 Questions: Contact Professor Hora at email@example.com